pixelbar/pixelbar.github.io/_posts/2020-11-06-Pixelbar-Goes-Online-Only.md

 We therefore meet online (for now).
 You can find the Pixelbar Discord Server at [https://discord.gg/b4Dcx8f](https://discord.gg/b4Dcx8f), We also bridged this to IRC #pixelbar on smurfnet and even Slack is used (check website for howto)

 In here we will discuss if there is a demand for a (regular) wednesday / saturday video conference meeting.
-These meetings will take place at [https://jitsi.milliways.info/pixelbar](The Pixelbar Jitsi)
+These meetings will take place at [The Pixelbar Jitsi](https://jitsi.milliways.info/pixelbar)

 Please join our Discord, IRC channel or Slack server and meet us there.